Mohammed Suleiman Ambursa: Education

-For his tertiary education, he attended the Sokoto State College (Now Shehu Shagari College of Education) from 1976-1999 and was awarded a National Certificate in Education.
+For his tertiary education, he attended the Sokoto State College (Now Shehu Shagari College of Education) from 1976 to 1999 and was awarded a National Certificate in Education.

 He applied to the Usmanu Danfodio University Sokoto in the year 1981 and was offered admission to study law.
 In 1985, after four years of intense scholarship, he was awarded a degree in law, graduating as the overall best graduating student in the Department of Law.
 He proceeded to the Nigerian Law School, Lagos and was called to the Nigerian Bar on 16 October 1986 as Barrister and Solicitor, Supreme Court of the Federal Republic of Nigeria.

 Judicial career

 In 1986 he started practicing as a Barrister and Solicitor.
 He first started out as a state Counsel, Ministry of Justice Sokoto State.
 He served in that capacity for two years until he was appointed as Magistrate 1 in 1988 also Magistrate, Birnin Kebbi and Jega up until 1990.
-He served as Chief Magistrate in Jega and Birnin Kebbi from 1990-1992.
+He served as Chief Magistrate in Jega and Birnin Kebbi from 1990 to 1992.
 He was later appointed as Secretary in the Judicial Service Commission, Kebbi state from 1992 to 1997 and rose to the office of Chief Registrar and served in the High Court of Justice, Birnin Kebbi for a year before emerging as a High Court Judge on 16 April 1998 and has worked in Kebbi state since.

 Aside from graduating as the overall best student in Law at the University of Sokoto class of '85; he was also the best graduating student in Islamic Law and the best graduating student in Commercial Law.
 He was appointed to be prefect during his Primary and Secondary School days.
 Later he held notable offices.
 He was onetime the Acting Director of Public Prosecution, Ministry of Justice in Birnin Kebbi from 1987 – 1988.